Wendell business owner regrets hosting event after sheriff shuts down sports arena

 Gooch said he had security to enforce masks, sanitation stations and a germicide misting people overhead.

 He thought the event was allowed after reading the governor’s proclamation encouraging celebrating Hispanic heritage month.
-Gooch said he the event’s promoter believed this event, a spanish language music event, would be exempted from any gathering restrictions.
+Gooch said he the event’s promoter believed this event, a spanish language music event, would be exempted from the state’s gathering restriction of 50 people outdoors.

 “It was a mistake in the way we read it and the way we understood it,” said Gooch.